truzo/tomango-2018/site/content/blog/getting-started-aframe.md

 The final touch is to add a panoramic background of Rio de Janeiro to really set the scene.
 To achieve this, we’ll add two more elements:

-1. <code>a-sky</code>
+1. `a-sky`
-1. <code>a-assets</code>
+1. `a-assets`

-<code>a-sky</code> does what it says on the tin, it lets us fill the sky with colour or an image.
+`a-sky` does what it says on the tin, it lets us fill the sky with colour or an image.
 Although we could simply put a src attribute on the element itself, we may find on a slower connection that the page is ready to render before the image has downloaded.
 For a website, that would be a good thing but for our grand-reveal VR experience, I’d prefer to get all assets ready to load before the browser displays the page.

-Enter the <code>a-assets</code> primitive.
+Enter the `a-assets` primitive.
 This element lets us preload assets required for a page and it won’t load the page without them.
-For our use-case, we’ll nest an <code>img</code> tag with our background image and then reference it by ID on our <code>a-sky</code> element.
+For our use-case, we’ll nest an `img` tag with our background image and then reference it by ID on our `a-sky` element.

 [code type="markup" src="aframe/4.html"]